2 John 1:1

 For many deceivers have gone out into the world, those who do not acknowledge Jesus Christ as coming in the flesh.
 This is the deceiver and the antichrist.

 (b) Gone out into the world.
-Deceivers have left the church community because they never belonged (1 John 2:19) and have gone into the world because those in the world listen to them (1 John 4:5).
+Deceivers left the church community because they never belonged (1 John 2:19).
+The world was their home and those in the world listened to them (1 John 4:5).

 2 John 1:8

 Watch yourselves, that you do not lose what we have accomplished, but that you may receive a full reward.